Living Books: Education design

 On the series' potential as a learning tool, Schlichting said, "software never replaces the place of a good teacher, but there are times when the teacher needs help" and that multimedia products "are great ways to do that".
 Schlichting resisted use of the term "Edutainment" to describe the series, though he felt the titles were more substantive than Nintendo games and described them as "invisible education."
 Marylyn Rosenblum, the vice president of education sales and marketing for Broderbund, commented, we don't make claims for teaching reading...[instead] we encourage children's natural love of reading."

 Originally designed for children in preschool and early elementary aged three to eight, the storybooks found audiences ranging as young as two and some programs reached kids nine and older, Schlichting noted that while younger players would click the words in sequence to "map the story", older players will click the words out-of-order to build their own silly sentences, allowing for "greater language play".
 In Harry and the Haunted House, older players found amusement in creating the sentence "the zombie has a stinky but[t]".
-This was a serendipitous form of play Schlichting never intended or expected.
+This was emergent gameplay Schlichting never intended or expected.
 The user was provided two options to engage, a passive 'read to me' mode and the interactive 'play along' mode.
 By offering different play patterns depending on the user's level of reading fluency players felt able to "own" the story by "playing with the individual pieces".
 Users learn to read new words and also discover how words are constructed into sentences.
 Arthur's Computer Adventure contains 401 words of interactive text estimated to be at grade 3 readability level.
 The series included moral lessons, for instance Berenstain Bears Get into a Fight was released to help children with conflict resolution.

 Lucinda Ray, Education Product Manager at Brøderbund, developed the concept for, edited, and produced the Living Books School Edition.
 These School Editions were developed with the aid of classroom teachers, reading specialists, and curriculum experts, with an integrated language arts approach.
 School Editions contain: the CD-ROM, a print version of the title book, Lesson Plans, a thematic unit with activities, an annotated bibliography of relevant literature, printable worksheets, and bonus books or audio cassettes.
 They were designed specifically for teachers who are using the programs in a classroom, and included tech tips like shortcuts and special key commands to help guide the lesson.
 In 1994, Broderbund produced a supplementary set for teachers called the Living Books Framework, featuring integrated teaching material for each of the first four Living Books titles for $489.95 including the Living Books CD-ROMs; presented in a three-ring binder, they featured the original picture storybooks, several other books, and a tape of Jack Prelusky reading his 'The New Kid on the Block' poems.
 The kits also contained 'A Book Lover Approaches the Computer' articles that addressed key concerns of parents and teachers, technical tips, a curriculum matrix, a thematic unit, and classroom activities.